beakerbrowser/beakerbrowser.com/_docs/faq.md

 ### Why Hyperdrive instead of IPFS?

 Beaker currently supports IPFS, but only as a secondary protocol.
-This is due to some technical advantages that Hyperdrive currently holds over IPFS.
+This is because Hyperdrive currently holds some technical advantages over IPFS.

 Hyperdrives advantages are: